 Is it possible to get a mortgage if I have a new job?

-- If you have just started your own company
+- Have just started your own company

-- If you have had an increase in pay
+- Had an increase in pay

-- If you are on a probationary period
+- On a probationary period

-- If you are a newly qualified teacher
+- A newly qualified teacher

 Can I get a mortgage if I have changed my job?